Gracie

 Anyone is more then welcome come and watch a Gracie Jiu Jitsu class in action!
 Some people prefer to watch a class first then decide if it’s the best for them.
 We can work around you to make an appropriate time.

-If anything hurts, you are uncomfortable, need some space or want to stop at all during class repeatedly tap your partner three or four times with your hand (on their skin is best) so your partner can feel it.
-This will immediately notify you partner to stop the technique and reduce the pressure.
-If your arms are trapped use your voice or legs.
-Instructors on the tatami are always looking all over the tatami to assist.
+If anything hurts, you feel uncomfortable, need some space, or would like to stop at any time during training, repeatedly tap your partner three or four times with your hand (on their body is best so they can feel it).
+This immediately signals your training partner to stop the technique and reduce pressure.

-Basic Rules: (some are very obvious)
+Basic Rules (some are very obvious)

 No eye gouging or hair pulling.